huggingface/transformers/examples/pytorch/image-pretraining/README.md

 # SimMIM

-The `run_mim.py` script can be used to pre-train any Vision Transformer in the library (concretly, any model supported by the `AutoModelForMaskedImageModeling` API) for masked image modeling (as proposed in [SimMIM: A Simple Framework for Masked Image Modeling](https://arxiv.org/abs/2111.09886)) using PyTorch.
+The `run_mim.py` script can be used to pre-train any Transformer-based vision model in the library (concretly, any model supported by the `AutoModelForMaskedImageModeling` API) for masked image modeling (as proposed in [SimMIM: A Simple Framework for Masked Image Modeling](https://arxiv.org/abs/2111.09886)) using PyTorch.

-The goal for the model is to predict raw pixel values for the masked patches.
+The goal for the model is to predict raw pixel values for the masked patches, using just a linear layer as prediction head.
 The model is trained using a simple L1 loss.

 ## Using datasets from 🤗 `datasets`